xyzzy/retro-console/README.md

 ## License

-This project is licensed under Affero GPLv3 - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the GNU General Public License v3 - see the [LICENSE.txt](LICENSE.txt) file for details